UFC News: Jon ‘Bones’ Jones Defends Ronda Rousey, Says She Should Not Retire [Video]

 Jon Jones, who is currently in the middle of a one-year suspension for testing positive for theUSADA-banned substances clomiphene and letrozole during an out-of-competition drug test, as ESPN has previously reported, is expected to return to the ring this summer.

-[Featured image by Aaron Sweet/Getty Images]
+[Featured Image by Aaron Sweet/Getty Images]